 Intelligent Process Automation (IPA) is part of the wave of technologies that enable organizations to reduce operational costs, improve efficiency, and deliver better employee and customer experiences.
 Born out of rule-based, task automation, Intelligent Process Automation is the next iteration of Robotic Process Automation (RPA) that continues to drive digital transformations forward.

 What is Intelligent Process Automation (IPA)?

-Intelligent Process Automation is the combination of different technologies to automate more complete, end-to-end business processes.
+Intelligent Process Automation (IPA) is the combination of different technologies to automate more complete, end-to-end business processes.
 It is the evolution of basic, rules-based task automation into the management and automation of entire business processes made up of numerous tasks.

 At its core, Intelligent Process Automation is the convergence of RPA and different Artificial Intelligence (AI) technologies to automate larger decision-based business processes that traditionally required an employee to intervene and execute.

-The promise of Intelligent Process Automation is rooted in its ability to elevate automation to another degree of complexity, creating even more efficiency, operational cost reduction, agility, and better experiences all around.
+The promise of Intelligent Process Automation (IPA) is rooted in its ability to elevate automation to another degree of complexity, creating even more efficiency, operational cost reduction, agility, and better experiences all around.

 What Technologies Make Up Intelligent Process Automation?